DarkGhostHunter/Laralocker/README.md

         // Save the Ticket into the system
         $ticket->save();

+        // Notify the user that his ticket bought is available
+        $event->user->notify(
+            new TicketAvailableNotification($ticket)
+        );

         // Unlock the job
-        // $this->release(); // Not needed for Laravel 6.0
+        // $this->releaseSlot(); // Not needed for Laravel 6.0
     }
 }
 ```

-Let's start checking what does each method:
+Let's start checking what each method does.

-### Starting with `lock()` and ending with `release()`
+### Starting with `reserveSlot()` and ending with `releaseSlot()`

+> If you're using Laravel 5.8, you will need to use these methods manually.

-The `lock()` method boots up the locking system to reserve the job slot.
+The `reserveSlot()` method boots up the locking system to reserve the job slot.
 Ideally, this should be in the first line of code, but as long is before calling the `$this->slot` will be fine.

-The `release()` method tells the locking system to release the job, like a "light clean up".
-This should be the last line of code, but you can use it on the destructor.
+The `releaseSlot()` method tells the locking system to release the job, like a "light clean up".
+This should be the last line of code.

-The `clear()` is used if the Job fails to clear the reserved slot.
+The `clearSlot()` can be used only free the reserved slot when you use  `fail()` or `release()`.
 It allows for other jobs to re-use the slot immediately, avoiding slot jumping.

-> If you're using Laravel 6.0, these methods are unnecessary since they're handled by the Middleware itself.

 ### `startFrom()`